Understanding Pain: Nature’s Early Warning System

 Worry, fear, anxiety, fatigue, stress, depression and insomnia all play a similar role.
 For instance, pain often worsens as the day progresses, and your tiredness increases.

 Dopamine and the so-called stress hormones adrenaline and noradrenaline, which are produced by the adrenal gland, are similar proteins.
 Their release is triggered by stress and exercise and can prove very effective.
-For example, the player may not become aware that he has been injured until an exciting and strenuous game is over, and many wounded people have little or no pain at the time of their injury.
-The hormones can also relieve chronic (long-lasting) pain.
+For example, the player may not become aware that they have been injured until an exciting and strenuous game is over, and many wounded individuals experience little or no discomfort at the time of their injury.
+Hormones can also help relieve chronic (long-lasting) pain.

 The body produces dopamine and hormones from the amino acid.
-The body cannot synthesize this; it is an essential amino acid—the diet must provide one.
-Cheese, nuts such as peanuts and almonds, avocados, bananas, lima, beans, herrings and sesame, and pumpkin seeds are good dietary sources.
+The body cannot synthesise this; it is an essential amino acid—the diet must provide one.
+Cheese, nuts such as peanuts and almonds, avocados, bananas, lima beans, herrings, sesame, and pumpkin seeds are good dietary sources.

 Like vitamins and minerals, DLPA is a dietary supplement from health shops.
-However, you should follow the manufacturer’s instructions carefully and ask your doctor about taking the supplement if you are pregnant or are being treated for high blood pressure.
+However, you should follow the manufacturer’s instructions carefully and consult your doctor before taking the supplement if you are pregnant or being treated for high blood pressure.

 What massage therapists recommend

-Massaggi therapist investigates and helps you with a condition causing the pain.
+A massage therapist investigates and helps you with a condition causing the discomfort.
 For the pain itself, Massaggi recommends the following:

-- Rub a part of the body when it hurts, so do this initially if it helps to lessen the pain.
+• Rub a part of the body when it hurts; initially, do this if it helps to lessen the discomfort.

-- For general pain, apply pressure in the hollow behind the outer ankle bone, pressing inwards and a little towards the ankle bone.
+• For general pain, apply pressure to the hollow behind the outer ankle bone, pressing inward and slightly toward the ankle bone.

 Pain relief and massage treatments with Ben Pianese